#PaidInPublishing: Worthwhile* Paid and Unpaid Opportunities in Publishing

 publishing houses

-Astra Publishing House (WNDB) offers an marketing internship position to “a student (rising junior or senior in college) or recent college graduate” within its imprint, Astra Books for Young Readers.
-It is a preferred hybrid position for those can work in their New York office on or two days per week and three days remotely, but full remote candidates will be considered.
+Astra Publishing House (WNDB) offers a marketing internship position to “a student (rising junior or senior in college) or recent college graduate” within its imprint, Astra Books for Young Readers.
+It is a preferred hybrid position for those can work in their New York office on or two days per week and three days remotely, but fully-remote candidates will be considered.
 Interns are expected to work 2-028 hours per week, Monday-Thursday, from 9:00am-5:00pm, and they will be paid $16 per hour.

 Coffee House Press is “a nationally known and renowned nonprofit publishing house located in Northeast Minneapolis” that introduces interns to all aspects of a small literary publisher, and will give you skills that can also easily transfer to larger publishing houses and other careers, both in the arts and elsewhere” at their Minneapolis office.
 Although their internship is currently on hiatus, it is worth noting that their internship hours “are flexible, averaging 7 to 10 hours per week over the course of four months for a total of 120 hours” and that interns receive “a stipend of $1800, $100 worth of discounted Coffee House titles, and a discount on all future purchases.”